 Property demolition and advance utility relocation work

-In 2018, we began the pre-construction phase of RPM Phase One, which includes property demolition and relocation of utility lines and equipment.
-It’s necessary to complete this work before we can begin the Red and Purple Line Phase One modernization work, which will include rebuilding four Red Line stations (Lawrence, Argyle, Berwyn and Bryn Mawr and adjacent track structure as well as constructing a new Red-Purple Bypass (RPB) north of Belmont station.
-The major construction work for Phase One is tentatively expected to begin in the second half of 2019 and be completed in 2025.
+In 2018, we began the pre-construction phase of Red and Purple Line Modernization (RPM) Phase One, which includes property demolition and relocation of utility lines and equipment.
+It’s necessary to complete this work before we can begin the Phase One work, which will include rebuilding four Red Line stations (Lawrence, Argyle, Berwyn and Bryn Mawr and adjacent track structure as well as constructing a new Red-Purple Bypass (RPB) north of Belmont station.
+The major construction work for Phase One is tentatively expected to begin in late 2019 and be completed in 2025.

 To modernize our rail infrastructure under RPM Phase One, we determined that we needed to acquire a small number of properties so we could build and stage construction equipment.
 While some properties we’ve purchased will be locations for future rail infrastructure, others will be available for development after construction is completed.

-Beginning in March 2018, we began pre-construction work associated with the RPB project.
+Beginning in Spring 2018, we began pre-construction work associated with the Red-Purple Bypass project.
 This work consisted of demolition of 10 buildings on Wilton Avenue and Clark Street and is now complete.
-Demolition of the remaining four buildings in the bypass area is expected to be completed in Fall 2018.
-CTA will provided details of fall demolition work once plans are finalized.
+Demolition of the remaining four buildings in the bypass area is expected to be substantially completed in late Winter 2019.

-Additional details and maps outlining pre-construction work are available for download:
+Additional details and maps outlining demolition work are available for download:

 Advance utility relocation work

 To build modern stations and track structures that will provide better service to our customers, we need to relocate utility poles and wires near our tracks from overhead to underground so that the ‘L’ tracks can be rebuilt and new, larger and stations can be constructed.